 Our own Cliff Robinson has won the University teaching award for graduate instructors!

 The award was presented on January 6, 2012 at the Annual Meeting of the AIA in Philadelphia.
-Prof. Tolly Boatwright accepted on behalf of Prof. Richardson.
+Professor Tolly Boatwright accepted on behalf of Professor Lawrence Richardson.

 The Gold Medal is an annual award, "in recognition of a scholar who has made distinguished contributions to archaeology through his or her fieldwork, publications, and/or teaching".
-The medal and a citation documented Prof. Richardson's achievements.
-A colloquium in honor of Prof. Richardson was been organized for that morning, with Duke alum Prof. Christopher Parslow and Prof. Boatwright, among others, presenting papers.
+The medal and a citation documented Professor Richardson's achievements.
+A colloquium in honor of Professor Richardson was been organized for that morning, with Duke alum Professor Christopher Parslow and Professor Boatwright, among others, presenting papers.

 December 2011 The following Classical Studies Graduate Students have won competitive fellowships at Duke for 2012-2013: